Skip to content

 How long is the typical wait for paediatric occupational therapy in Western Australia?

-Wait times for paediatric OT in WA vary depending on whether you're accessing services through the public health system, private practitioners, or NDIS.
-Public services may have longer waiting lists, sometimes several months.
+Wait times for paediatric OT in WA vary depending on whether you're accessing services through the public system, private practitioners, or NDIS.
+Public services may have longer wait lists, sometimes several months.
 Private practitioners often have shorter wait times.
-If your child has an NDIS plan, you can choose registered providers.
-Contact your GP or local health service for current wait time information in your area.
+If your child has an NDIS plan, you can choose from registered providers in Perth.
+It's worth contacting several services to understand current availability in your area.

 What does a first occupational therapy appointment involve for my child?